THE HEART OF THE CITY

 HOSPITAL OF THE HOLY SPIRIT

-Rich merchants financed the construction of the Hospital of the Holy Spirit in the 13th century as a place for the old and sick.
-It is one of the oldest examples of medieval welfare in the whole of Europe.
-Discover the unique ambience of the historical church hall and the tiny “residential cubbyholes” in which a major craft market is held every year in the lead-up to Christmas.
+Wealthy merchants financed the construction of the Hospital of the Holy Spirit in the 13th century as a place for the old and sick.
+This makes it one of the oldest examples of medieval welfare in the whole of Europe.
+Discover the unique ambience of the historical church hall and the tiny “residential cubbyholes.”
+Here is especially worth a visit in the lead-up to Christmas, when a major craft market is held inside.

 CASTLE MONASTERY AND CASTLE GATE

 The Castle Monastery is the most important medieval monastery complex in North Germany and a former Dominican monastery.
 Today, it forms part of the European Hansemuseum which will take you on a thrilling journey through the history of the Hanseatic League.
-The Castle Gate guards the northern entrance to the Old Town and is one of the formerly four historical city gates of Lübeck.
-The castle monastery looks back on an eventful history.
-After the Reformation it was used as a poor house.
-The monastery church was demolished at the end of the 19th century and made way for a court building.
-Today the ensemble is part of the European Hansemuseum, which invites you on an exciting journey through the history of the Hanseatic League.
+The Castle Gate guards the northern entrance to the Old Town and is one of the former four historical city gates of Lübeck.
+The castle monastery has stood through an eventful history, with it being turned into a poor house after the Reformation.
+The monastery church was then demolished at the end of the 19th century to make way for a court building.
+Today, the ensemble is part of the European Hansemuseum.

 TREASURES AT THE MUSEUM HARBOUR

 In the museum harbour, lovingly restored traditional yachts lie on the quay - lined up like a string of pearls.
-The storm-tried oldtimers have found their safe home port in Lübeck, but are still looking for adventure every now and then and set off for a group charter or regatta.
-If you want, come ‘on board and sail with us!
+The storm-tried oldtimers have found their safe home port in Lübeck, but are still up for an adventure every now and then in the form of group charters or regattas.
+Why not come ‘on board and sail with us?